sbslee/fuc/doc/CLI.md

                          [--columns COLUMNS [COLUMNS ...]] [--exclude_columns]
                          table_file

 This command will output a summary of the input text file.
+This includes counts of unique records for each column, similar to the `pandas.DataFrame.count` method.

 positional arguments:
   table_file            input table file